ysndr/MSc-Thesis/chapter/methodology.md

-Building on that Nickel also supports variables and functions which make up the majority of the AST stem.
+Building on that Nickel also supports variables and functions which make up the majority of the AST.

 ### Meta Information